ugosan/ugosan.github.io/_posts/2018-06-01-Analyzing-Transactions-With-Elastic-Stack-Part-1.md

 ![State of Delaware's Open Data Portal (https://data.delaware.gov/)](/images/delaware/portal.jpg)

-According to Delaware's Open Data portal this data set contains the : "Purchasing cards are used by employees within the Organization to purchase goods/services that are needed for business.
+According to Delaware's Open Data portal: "Purchasing cards are used by employees within the Organization to purchase goods/services that are needed for business.
 These cards should also be used for registering travelers for conferences."

 ## Downloading the dataset
 You can choose **Export > CSV** from the portal or if you are on Mac/Linux you can download it directly using wget: